Deltares/hydromt/docs/user_guide/data_prepare_cat.rst

   see `Reading tiled raster data with different zoom levels <../_examples/working_with_tiled_raster_data.ipynb>`_.
 - **rename**: pairs of variable names in the input data (*old_variable_name*) and the corresponding :ref:`HydroMT variable naming conventions <data_convention>` and :ref:`recognized dimension names <dimensions>` (*new_variable_name*).
-- **units** (optional and for *RasterDataset* only). specify the units of the input data: supported are [m3], [m], [mm], and [m3/s].
-  This option is used *only* for the forcing of the Delwaq models in order to do specific unit conversions that cannot be handled from simple addition or multiplication (e.g. conversion from mm water equivalent to m3/s of water which requires a multiplication by each grid cell area and not a fixed number).
 - **unit_add**: add or substract a value to the input data for unit conversion (e.g. -273.15 for conversion of temperature from Kelvin to Celsius).
 - **unit_mult**: multiply the input data by a value for unit conversion (e.g. 1000 for conversion from m to mm of precipitation).
+- **attrs** (optional): This argument allows for setting attributes like the unit or long name to variables.
+Consider units is optional and for *RasterDataset* only.
+Specify the units of the input data: supported are [m3], [m], [mm], and [m3/s].
+  This option is used *only* for the forcing of the Delwaq models in order to do specific unit conversions that cannot be handled from simple addition or multiplication (e.g. conversion from mm water equivalent to m3/s of water which requires a multiplication by each grid cell area and not a fixed number).
+Added with HydroMT v0.7.2
 .. note::

   The **alias** argument will be deprecated and should no longer be used, see `github issue for more information <https://github.com/Deltares/hydromt/issues/148>`_